 - Server Mode – Users do not have access to the Maintenance and Security Center (MSC) from the server window.
 However, they are still able to perform the Verify function to check the data file for errors.
-Additionally, users can Compact the data file during server shutdown, which helps optimize the data file’s performance and reduce its size.
+Additionally, users can Compact the data file during server shutdown, which helps optimise the data file’s performance and reduce its size.

 - Warning – It’s important to note that any compaction process should be preceded by taking a backup of the live data file.
 This will ensure that a copy of the data file is available in case any issues arise during the compaction process.

 - Server Shutdown – It is important to also note that before executing the compaction process, the server will begin a polite shutdown.
 It is essential to keep in mind that for larger data files, this shutdown process may take several hours to complete.

 Single User Procedure

 In order to access the Maintenance and Security Center in Single User mode, the user must first link the necessary data file to the current build by logging in at least once to the data file.
 This can be done by logging in as usual and then logging out.
 It’s crucial to link a valid data file to the Security Center, as failure to do so will result in SapphireOne quitting since it won’t have the necessary linking information to access the data file.